 I got initiation from HH Jayapataka Swami in 2000.
 Soon we started to travel to India every year.
 Eventually, we started to spend more time in India than in Serbia and moved to Mayapur Dham in 2005.
-There we were engaged in many services: traveling with Nama-hatta devotees and help them preaching in Bengali villages, cooking for community devotees, and finally cooking as personal cooks and kitchen coordinators of HH Jayapataka Swami.
+There we were engaged in many services: traveling with Nama-hatta devotees and helping them preach in Bengali villages, cooking for community devotees, and finally cooking as personal cooks and kitchen coordinators of HH Jayapataka Swami.
 We attended many Navadvip-Mandal parikramas, and safari pilgrimages through the holy places of India, which I wrote down and published as my diary book “Safari, a spiritual adventure in the sacred land”.
-We compiled and published a cookbook of favorite recipes of HH Jayapataka Swami as well.
 After HH Jayapataka Swami got the stroke, we started to travel with him as his cooks for about 3 years, because he was having a rigorous diet that needed to be strictly monitored.
 On 2010. we got our first child and came back to Serbia where we settled down again.

 My husband is one of the most capable and determined people I know, the best cook I`ve ever met, an enthusiastic preacher and naturally hard worker, sincerely devoted to Srila Prabhupada`s mission and instructions.
 I am very grateful for his lifelong guidance and for the many important lessons I have learned from him.